Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

 \subsection{High-Degree Nodes}

 Another possible explanation for the high values of second-order assortative coefficients considered, is that there are a few hub nodes that are extremely well connected and dominate the network structure.
 To test this we removed the best-connected node (together with the links attaching to it and any resulting isolated nodes) from the networks and re-computed the coefficients.
 We also calculate the coefficients after removing the top 5 best-connected nodes.
-Results are shown in Table~\ref{table:removeKmax}.
-In all cases, the coefficients change very little.
+Results show that in all cases, the coefficients change very little.
 For some networks, such as the \texttt{Secure email}, \texttt{Musician} and \texttt{Metabolism} networks, the second-order coefficients became stronger after the best-connected nodes are removed.
+This suggest that the second-order assortative mixing cannot be explained by the existent of high-degree nodes.